Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Direct Amorphization Models

-\subsubsection{Direct Amorphization Models}
+\section{Direct Amorphization Models}

-The SSW fluence dependence of the peak distribution $\chi^{max}$ of nanophase iron (\npFe) and the corresponding normalized integrated density $I_\chi$ are shown in Fig.~\ref{fig:npFe_distribution}b.
-These results are compared with ion-beam-induced amorphization models of well-studied materials (i.e., silicon and quartz wafers, Refs. \cite{Harbsmeier_1998_amorphization,Dennis_1978_model}) to assess whether the physics behind these models could serve as a proxy for SSW-induced \npFe formation.
-The simplest amorphization model is the direct impact amorphization model, which assumes that every implanted ion produces an amorphous cluster, resulting in a right circular cylinder with a fixed length and cross-sectional area $A_i$.
-The solution for the total amorphous area $A_A$ as a function of fluence $\phi$ is \cite{Gibbons_1972}:
+The SSW fluence dependence of the peak distribution $\chi^{\mathrm{max}}$ of nanophase iron (\npFe) and the corresponding normalized integrated density $I_\chi$ are shown in Figure~5b.
+These results are compared with ion-beam-induced amorphization models of well-studied materials (i.e., silicon and quartz wafers, \citep{Dennis_1978_model,Harbsmeier_1998_amorphization}) to assess whether the physics behind these models could serve as a proxy for SSW-induced \npFe formation.
+The simplest amorphization model is the direct-impact amorphization model, which assumes that every implanted ion produces an amorphous cluster, resulting in a right-circular cylinder with a fixed length and cross-sectional area $A_i$.
+The solution for the total amorphous area $A_A$ as a function of fluence $\phi$ is \citep{Gibbons_1972}

 where $A_0$ is the exposed area.
 For the case of light ions, the formation of an amorphous area requires the overlap of multiple clusters.
-This effect can be accounted for by summing the exponential terms \cite{Gibbons_1972}:
+This effect can be accounted for by summing the exponential terms \citep{Gibbons_1972}: